NumericalMathematics/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 We also note that MPRK schemes with stricter tolerances, quickly require more than a million time steps, which makes these schemes inefficient in such situations.

-First we compare different MPRK schemes.
+First we compare different low-order MPRK schemes.
 In addition to the default version we also use the schemes with `small_constant = 1e-6`.

 ```@example stratreac
 # choose methods to compare